akash-2410/Book-Exchanger/README.md

 - OpenAPI Generator for Angular
 - Bootstrap

-## Learning Objectives

-By following this project, students will learn:

-- Designing a class diagram from business requirements
-- Implementing a mono repo approach
-- Securing an application using JWT tokens with Spring Security
-- Registering users and validating accounts via email
-- Utilizing inheritance with Spring Data JPA
-- Implementing the service layer and handling application exceptions
-- Object validation using JSR-303 and Spring Validation
-- Handling custom exceptions
-- Implementing pagination and REST API best practices
-- Using Spring Profiles for environment-specific configurations
-- Documenting APIs using OpenAPI and Swagger UI
-- Implementing business requirements and handling business exceptions
-- Dockerizing the infrastructure
-- CI/CD pipeline & deployment

 ## Getting Started

 To get started with the Book Social Network project, follow the setup instructions in the respective directories: